beefyfinance/beefy-blog/content/articles/Beefy Finance integrates Clover Wallet.en.md

 4\.
 Receive 5 $CLV, and Beefy’s treasury will also receive 1 $CLV.

 Make sure that you're using the Clover Extension Wallet when you're accessing Beefy.Finance for your transactions.
 The $200 of crypto to hold includes ETH, BNB, DOT, KSM, CLV, SOL, and **XXXXX.**

+### Beefy makes earning easy

+No matter your favorite blockchain, crypto, wallet, or projects, Beefy has something for you out of our 740 plus vaults.
+Partnerships like the one we've built with Clover benefit the Cowmoonity and our treasury, creating a stronger ecosystem and $BIFI for holders.
+With limited $CLV available as rewards for Beefy and Clover users, why not give Clover Wallet a try today?